-- Analysis of genomic (e.g. gene expression, CGH, DNA methylation, RNAi screens, genome and sequence analysis), genetic (SNP analysis), proteomics, and other types of molecular data sets of cancer cells and tissues
+- Analysis of genome data (e.g. gene expression, non-coding RNAs, CGH, next gen sequence analysis), proteomics, and other types of molecular data sets of cancer cells and tissues

-- Analysis of large cancer molecular datasets and clinical annotated datasets from NIH consortiums, medical institutions or public resources.
-NIH-TCGA (Cancer Genome Atlas) project, Cosmic (Catalogue of somatic mutations in Cancer), CCLE (Cancer Cell Line Encyclopedia), NIH LINCS project (Library of Network-based Cellular Signatures) and NCBI GEO datasets and any other public resource.
+- Analysis of cancer molecular and clinical annotated datasets from public resources.
+NIH-TCGA (Cancer Genome Atlas) project, Cosmic (Catalogue of somatic mutations in Cancer), CCLE (Cancer Cell Line Encyclopedia), NIH LINCS project (Library of Network-based Cellular Signatures), NCBI GEO datasets and any other public resource.

-- Informatics support for Cancer Center projects and other Shared Resources in the form of tissue and molecular databases, genome databases, and data sharing tools.
+- Bioinformatics support for Cancer Center projects and other Shared Resources in the form of molecular databases, genome databases, and data sharing tools.

 Who we are